-Telephone use by students during the school day is discouraged.
+In order to preserve the learning environment, while eliminating distractions, we are asking students to leave all cell phones, wearable devices, and other communication devices at home.
+If devices are brought to school we will expect that they are powered off and remain off until the end of the school day.
 Students should work with their parents/guardians to plan ahead in order to build responsibility and organizational skills (homework, field trip permission slips, physical education and music education equipment).
 Children should also make arrangements for after school activities prior to arriving at school.